National Flower of India: The Story Behind India's Beloved Lotus Flower

 National Vegetable of India: Indian Pumpkin or Kaddu

-Lotus and Indian Festivals: Blooms of Celebration
+Lotus, a National Flower of India and Indian Festivals: Blooms of Celebration

 1. Diwali (Festival of Lights) – During Diwali, people use lotus designs for decoration.
 Lotuses represent purity, fitting with Diwali’s theme of bringing light to darkness.